5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 ## Technical challenges

-- SMBIOSes for Macs with a T2 chip only (Board-ID skip still works, so not a big issue)
 - Metal 4 support
-- LAN – all my systems with an I219 NIC stopped working
+- LAN – all my systems with an I219 NIC stopped working under macOS Tahoe
-- USB – might be a user error only (USBMap.kext with incorrect/outdated `model` informatio)
+- USB – might be a user-based issue (USBMap.kext with incorrect/outdated `model` informatio). **Workaround**: use `XhciPortlimit` Quirk as temporary fix

 ## Observations